-FORECAST FOR 2023
+FORECAST FOR 2024

 During his campaign, President Biden committed to pursuing a "comprehensive approach to ending homelessness," starting with developing a strategy to make housing a right for all people.
 Housing First's foundational tenet - providing people experiencing or on the verge of homelessness low-barrier access to affordable housing and supportive services when needed - allows programs to be designed prioritizing the unique needs of individuals and is central to realizing President Biden's goal.
-Indeed, President Biden has pledged to ensure the federal government "commits to a 'Housing First' approach to ending homelessness," including by conducting a comprehensive review of federal housing policies to ensure they incentivize a Housing First approach.
-Adequately adopting a Housing First approach to ending homelessness requires a major investment in expanding housing vouchers, as well as developing and preserving homes affordable to the lowestincome people.